Harts Motel 3*

 Location

-Located only 0.7 km from the huge domed Namirembe Anglican Cathedral, the 3-star Harts Motel Kampala features a play area and a golf course.
-This Kampala bed & breakfast highlights a private art gallery, with MAYFAIR KAMPALA Casino approximately a 10-minute ride away.
+The 3-star Harts Motel Kampala, situated only 0.7 km from the Bulange, entices guests with a play area and a golf course.
+This Kampala bed & breakfast is proud to feature a private art gallery, approximately a 10-minute drive from Owino Market.

 Review by hotel critic